kevinnowland/sample-package/README.md

 ## Pre-commit

-I also added `pre-commmit` to the development dependencies.
-We will use this to enforce style standards, but I need to set it up.
+I also added `pre-commmit` to the development dependencies and then the corresponding `.pre-commit-config.yaml` file to run through `black`, `isort`, `flake8`, and `mypy` as well as a YAML linter, a whitespace trimmer, and an end of file checker.
+It works pretty much out of the box.

 ## Reminders to self about cookie cutter

 The post gen hooks probably need to cd into the directory, create the conda environment, activate it, then run poetry install.
+Then need to install the `pre-commit` things and run them.